Get Updates! Membership

 Ahmed completed his undergraduate and medical degrees at the University of Michigan in Ann Arbor.
 He completed his residency training in urological surgery at the University of Michigan Hospitals.
 He is the Chief of the Medical Staff at Corewell Wayne and the former Chief of Surgery.
 He is a Clinical Assistant Professor of Urology at Wayne State University.

 Dr. Ahmed is a co-founder of the Institute for Social Policy and Understanding, a non-profit research think tank studying American Muslims.
-He is the former Chairman of the Michigan Muslim Community Council and serves on the board of the Council of American Islamic Relations, Michigan Chapter.
+He is the former Chairman of the Michigan Muslim Community Council and serves on the board of the Council on American-Islamic Relations, Michigan Chapter.
 He has been married for over 30 years and has 4 interesting children.

 Omar Ali